grafana/agent/docs/sources/flow/reference/components/mimir.rules.kubernetes.md

 }
 ```

-Below is an example RBAC configuration for Kubernetes - it authorizes the Agent to query the Kubernetes REST API:
+The following example is an RBAC configuration for Kubernetes.
+It authorizes the Agent to query the Kubernetes REST API:

 ```yaml
 apiVersion: v1